-Students should only be in any classroom when supervised.
-Students should queue for break and lunch in an orderly fashion as directed by the supervising staff.
+Students should only be in any classroom when supervised by a member of staff.
+Students using the canteen should queue for break and lunch in an orderly fashion as directed by the supervising staff.
 Everyone eating food in the Dining Areas should ensure all waste and rubbish is be cleared away and trays stacked carefully.
 Tables and chairs have been provided so that students can sit when eating.
-Respectful behaviour towards others is expected at all times.